Magnuviator: Discovery and naming

 Both known specimens of Magnuviator are known from the Egg Mountain locality of the Two Medicine Formation, which represents a nesting site.
 This locality is located in Teton County, Montana, and would have been at 48° N in the Campanian age of the Cretaceous period; more specifically, it has been dated to 75.5 ± 0.4 million years ago.
 The two specimens are MOR 6627, the holotype, and MOR 7042, both nearly complete skeletons stored at the Museum of the Rockies.
 They were collected by Dr. David Varricchio, who coauthored a study that described the genus which was published in 2017.

-The genus name Magnuviator combines the Latin words magnus ("mighty") and viator ("traveller"), in reference to its large size and close affinities to the Asian Temujiniidae.
-Meanwhile, the specific name ovimonsensis, from Latin ovi ("egg"), mons ("mountain"), and ensis ("from"), refers directly to the Egg Mountain locality.
+The genus name Magnuviator combines the Latin words magnus ("mighty") and viātor ("traveller"), in reference to its large size and close affinities to the Asian Temujiniidae.
+Meanwhile, the specific name ovimonsensis, from Latin ovi- ("egg"), mons ("mountain"), and -ēnsis ("from"), refers directly to the Egg Mountain locality.